-The classification of breast cancer has been done on the basis of development of the disease and hence has been categorized into four stages of breast cancer.
-This classification helps in treatment of the disease in a clear way.
+The classification of breast cancer has been done on the basis of the development of the disease and hence has been categorized into four stages of breast cancer.
+This classification helps in the treatment of the disease in a clear way.

-Early (zero) stage of breast cancer is the most initial stage when the tumor is limited to only breast tissue and is not regulated towards lymph node.
+Early (zero) stage of breast cancer is the most initial stage when the tumor is limited to only breast tissue and is not regulated towards the lymph node.

 Stage 1 of breast cancer is the stage when the tumor size grows to 1 cm and other tissues and organs are not affected.

 In Stage 2A the tumor involves lymph node with the increase in size less than 2 cm but when the size ranges from 2-5 cm it may not involve axillary lymph nodes.